emmalexandria/dotfiles/README.md

 # Dotfiles

 These are my Arch dotfiles.
-They are designed to be managed with the technique described in [https://www.atlassian.com/git/tutorials/dotfiles](this article).
+They are designed to be managed with the technique described in [this article](https://www.atlassian.com/git/tutorials/dotfiles).

 ## Installation
 1. Install basic packages using `pacman -S --needed -< .pkglist`